Elder Care Criteria and Senior Living Admissions

 Moving into a nursing home requires a bit more paperwork, especially if a third party is to pay for the 24-hour care and supervision that a nursing home provides.
 Although a nursing home staff member will help you through the admissions process, the following will guide and alert you to the items you may need and enable you to prepare them in advance.

-• Physician’s Order for Admission to a Skilled Nursing Facility – if being admitted from a hospital, the hospital staff will take care of this; otherwise, you can make an appointment with your family doctor to accomplish this.
+• Physician’s order for admission to a skilled nursing facility: If being admitted from a hospital, the hospital staff will provide this.
+Otherwise, schedule an appointment with your family doctor.

-• State-Required Form – each state has its own form (going under various titles) certifying that a patient meets that state’s nursing home criteria.
+• State-required form: Each state has its own form (listed under various titles) certifying that a patient meets that state’s nursing home criteria.
 This form is filled out by a primary care doctor or hospital staff.

-• Financial Assessment Paperwork – to determine how care will be paid for.
+• Financial assessment paperwork: This determines how care will be paid for.

 Skilled Nursing Facility Admission Requirements and Criteria